sharovatov/teamlead/speaking_club_en.md

 John C. Maxwell in his book [The 15 invaluable laws of growth](https://www.amazon.com/15-Invaluable-Laws-Growth-Potential/dp/1599953676) says on this topic:
 > if you lack self-confidence—your self-esteem deficiency will limit you, no matter what other assets you possess
 > people are never able to outperform their self-image

+I think that both ‘boredom’ and ‘perception of the inadequacy of self’ have the same root — **people don’t understand the value of their work and their impact on delivering this value**.

+- PR
+- psycholinguistics and speech
+- narrative psychology

 **References**:
 - [The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology (Nathaniel Branden, 2001)](https://www.wiley.com/en-us/The+Psychology+of+Self+Esteem%3A+A+Revolutionary+Approach+to+Self+Understanding+that+Launched+a+New+Era+in+Modern+Psychology-p-9780787945268)